zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Montesquieu: despotism - the required disposition is fear, monarchy - honor, republican - cultivation of virtue.
 Natural aristocrats by character, not by birth.

-Madison discusses the failed republics of Greece and Rome, lifetime senates appointments, the tendency of citizens to misplace their interest under the enthusiam of the moment.
+Madison discusses the failed republics of Greece and Rome, lifetime senate appointments, the tendency of citizens to misplace their interest under the enthusiam of the moment.
 _"As the cool and deliberate sense of the community ought, in all governments, and actually will, in all free governments, ultimately prevail over the views of its rulers; so there are particular moments in public affairs when the people, stimulated by some irregular passion, or some illicit advantage, or misled by the artful misrepresentations of interested men, may call for measures which they themselves will afterwards be the most ready to lament and condemn."_

 Human nature can be occasionally fickle, foolish, and gullible.
 The right form of government cannot rid human of such nature, but can control them long enough for a person to engage in the lifelong mission of self correction.